PercyLeeMaxWell/PercyLeeMaxWell.github.io/index.md

 layout: default
 ---
 Simple CV
+# About Me
+My studies focus on the analysis of spatiotemporal characteristics of soil water and groundwater data.
+Data are derived from remote sensors, situ observation sites especially via some sensors, and secondary sources.
+The analytical methods used include statistical approaches and physically-based models.
 # Background
 ## Education
 Ph.D. candidate in School of Water Resources and Hydropower Engineering, Wuhan University, China (2018-present).